ECN230 International Economics

 The course is in English.
 Incoming students can contact student advisors at the School of Economics and Business (firstname.lastname@example.org) for admission to the course.

 The course is divided into two parts: (1) trade modelling under partial and general equilibrium and (2) trade policy analysis, trade and strategic behavior by government/firm, and international factor movements (capital and labor).
-Course description, lecture plan, detailed course outline and course materials (web-based readings, homework assignments and handouts).
+Course description, lecture plan, detailed course outline and course materials (web-based readings, exercises, slides, and handouts).